AISG-Technology-Team/GCSS-Track-1B-Submission-Guide/README.md

-# AI Singapore Global Challenge for Safe and Secure LLMs (Track 1B) Submission Guide (Pre-release Draft)
+# AI Singapore Global Challenge for Safe and Secure LLMs (Track 1B) Submission Guide

 Participants must submit a **compressed Docker container in the tar.gz format** via the [challenge platform](https://gcss.aisingapore.org/).
 This repository serves as a step-by-step guide to help participants create a valid submission for Track 1B of the Challenge.